opnfv/doctor/requirements/02-use_cases.rst

 fast failover times in general.

-Once the Consumer has switched to STBY configuration, it notifies (Step 5 "Instruction" in :num:`Figure #figure1`) the VIM.
+Once the Consumer has switched to STBY configuration, it notifies (Step 5 "Instruction" in :numref:`figure1`) the VIM.
 The VIM can then take necessary (e.g. pre-determined by the involved network operator) actions on how to clean up the fault affected VMs (Step 6 "Execute Instruction").